OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Pocket Pad WASD/README.md

 - 12x [Buttons](3D%20print%20files/Pocket%20Pad%20WASD%20-%20Button.stl)
 - 4x [LED Inserts](3D%20print%20files/Pocket%20Pad%20WASD%20-%20LED%20Inserts.stl)

-It is recommended to do the 4x LED inserts out of something tranlucent for best effect.
+It is recommended to do the 4x LED inserts out of something translucent for best effect.
 If you don't want to have LEDs you can print blanks to insert.

 ## How to order a board